jabbermouth/blog/docs/blog/posts/2021-01-27-Using-NGINX-Ingress-Controller-with-MetalLB.md

 nano ingress-nginx.yaml
 ```

-We now need to find the service that handles the ingress so press control+W and search for:
+We now need to find the service that handles the ingress so press ++ctrl+"W"++ and search for:

 ```bash
 name: ingress-nginx-controller